ssl/ezXSS/readme.md

 ## Todo
 Some things I am planning to add/change in a future version.
 This list is sorted on how important/fast it is going to be added.

+* New design in release 2.0
+* Fast show DOM
 * Making installation ez with a installation page
-* Making updating ez with 1 click update page
 * Cleaning up some bad-practice code
-* Option to add API for alerts (alerts on Chrome, Windows, telegram etc.)
+* Page alerts & API for alerts (alerts on Chrome, Windows, telegram etc.)
-* Easy payload tester
-* Page alerts
 * Live JS - send JS code LIVE while the person is on the page
 * Page grabbing (& on regex)
+* Fix searching
 * You got ideas?

 ## Why?